 - To teach pupils to be responsible, competent, confident and creative users of information and communication technology

 The schemes of work are selected to give a balanced and varied programme of study, incorporating a full range of differentiation to meet all our students’ needs.
 Progression through the key stages leads to students being expected to apply greater understanding and develop into independent learners.

 A Computer Club runs Tuesday, through to Thursday at lunchtimes every week, and is staffed by members of the department to promote an atmosphere of independent, cross-curricular study.

 The Department offers a range of accredited courses to accommodate our students through key stages 3, 4 and 5.
 These include:

-- Lymm High School’s bespoke Key Stage 3 Computing programme of study covering all aspects of the Government new Computing curriculum complimented by an OCR Entry Level Computing certificate
+- Lymm High school’s bespoke Key Stage 3 Computing and IT programme of study covering all aspects of the Governments new Computing curriculum.

-- BTEC IT Level 3 available to Post 16 students
+- BTEC Extended Certificate in IT Level 3 available to Post 16 students.